harmony-one/onebtc/specs/onebtc-spec/docs/source/security_performance/security-analysis.rst

 Denial-of-Service Attacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 ONEBTC is decentralized by design, thus making denial-of-service (DoS) attacks difficult.
-Given that any user with access to Bitcoin and BTC Parachain can become a vault, an adversary would have to target all vaults simultaneously.
+Given that any user with access to Bitcoin and BTC Bridge can become a vault, an adversary would have to target all vaults simultaneously.
 Where there are a large number of vaults, this attack would be impractical and expensive to perform.
 Alternatively, an attacker may try to target the ONEBTC component.
-However, performing a DoS attack against the ONEBTC component is equivalent to a DoS attack against the entire issuing blockchain or network, which conflicts with our assumptions of a resource bounded adversary and the security models of Bitcoin and BTC Parachain.
+However, performing a DoS attack against the ONEBTC component is equivalent to a DoS attack against the entire issuing blockchain or network, which conflicts with our assumptions of a resource bounded adversary and the security models of Bitcoin and BTC Bridge.
 Moreover, should an adversary perform a Sybil attack and register as a large number of vaults and ignore service requests to perform a DoS attack, the adversary would be required to lock up a large amount of collateral to be effective.
 This would lead to the collateral being slashed by the ONEBTC component, making this attack expensive and irrational.

 Fee Model Security: Sybil Attacks and Extortion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~